Alcohol Catering

 A hosted bar is a cross between an open bar and a cash bar.
 With a hosted bar, drinks are paid for by the host at the end of the night.
 This gives guests the freedom to drink as much as they’d like during the event without requiring a high initial cost.
 In most cases, the final bill is determined by how many bottles have been used at the end of the night.
 Not only does this ensure that there is enough alcohol for the event, but it also helps to reduce wasted product.

 Serving alcohol at a catered event can be difficult.
 There are many obstacles to navigate and several variables that can affect your event.
-Whether you’re new to the catering business or just looking to improve your service, this resource can help you make informed decisions when it comes to serving alcohol.
+Whether you’re new to the catering business or just looking to improve your service, this resource can help you make informed decisions when serving alcohol.

 The information provided on this website does not, and is not intended to, constitute legal advice.
 Please refer to our Content Policy for more details.